(This is a piece from around 2016 and previously posted on a now defunct blog.)

 A Note on Divination

 Divination was not included in the general collection of practices that were considered magical and was an acceptable religious practice.
 Many ancient Greek peoples would have encountered some form of divination every few days, usually as part of a sacrifice.
-Divination determined the will of the gods and asked Their counsel through oracular speech, dream interpretation, reading of entrails, casting knucklebones, reading of bird flight patterns and other methods, and was considered rational as opposed to the dark and irrational practices of magic.
+Divination determined the will of the gods and asked Their counsel through oracular speech, dream interpretation, reading of entrails, casting knucklebones, reading of bird flight patterns and other methods.

 Magika Hiera: Ancient Greek Magic and Religion